 - 5.4.1 Each vehicle should satisfactorily pass a pre-event technical inspection before being allowed to compete. - 5.4.2 All rules must be strictly adhered to.
 No vehicle will be allowed to race until it has been cleared to do so by the Technical Director.
-Any violation must be corrected before the vehicle is raced. - 5.4.3 All vehicles must pass technical inspection prior to or after every race, or both.
+Any violation must be corrected before the vehicle is raced. - All vehicles must pass technical inspection prior to or after every race, or both.
 For A Mains both pre and post race inspections are required.
 Any vehicle found to be illegal during a pre-race inspection will not be allowed to race in that condition.
-Vehicles found to be illegal during a post-race inspection will be disqualified from that race. - 5.4.4 Technical inspections include but are not limited to checking the vehicles height, length, width, and minimum weight (with personal or handout transponder installed).
-No parts of the car other than the spur gear and tires may be at less than the minimum ground clearance for a specific class.

-- 5.4.5 Except in the case of 2.4GHz DSM/DSS systems, the technical inspectors will ensure that the driver's radio is on the proper frequency. - 5.4.6 During width measurements, vehicles must roll freely in the tech box at ride height.
+Vehicles found to be illegal during a post-race inspection will be disqualified from that race.
+Any vehicle found to have an overcharged lithium battery will be disqualified from that round.
+See rule 8.3.2.5.2 for further clarification. - 5.4.4 Technical inspections include but are not limited to checking the vehicles height, length, width, and minimum weight (with personal or handout transponder installed).
+No parts of the car other than the spur gear and tires may be at less than the minimum ground clearance for a specific class. - 5.4.5 Except in the case of 2.4GHz DSM/DSS systems, the technical inspectors will ensure that the driver's radio is on the proper frequency. - 5.4.6 During width measurements, vehicles must roll freely in the tech box at ride height.
 This will be verified by lifting the rear of the box to 45 degrees above horizontal, and the car must roll forward under its own weight. - 5.4.7 All dimensions or other specifications quoted as "maximum" include all manufacturing or other tolerances.
 No further tolerance is allowed above any maximum specification. - 5.4.8 Bodies must remain as originally approved.
 Flaring front fenders or making any other aerodynamic modification is not permitted. - 5.4.9 The minimum vehicle weights listed in the Class specifications include transponders.
 No distinction is made between personal and "handout" transponders.
-For all fuel classes vehicle weights are measured without fuel in the tanks. - 5.4.10 All vehicles must have the correct numbers as described in rule 5.6.4. - 5.4.11 The Designated ROAR Official, Technical Inspectors, and the Race Director have the right to subject any vehicle to mechanical or visual inspection or impound at any time.
+For all fuel classes vehicle weights are measured without fuel in the tanks.

+- 5.4.10 All vehicles must have the correct numbers as described in rule 5.6.4. - 5.4.11 The Designated ROAR Official, Technical Inspectors, and the Race Director have the right to subject any vehicle to mechanical or visual inspection or impound at any time.
 It is the driver's responsibility to tear down a vehicle for inspection if required to do so. - 5.4.12 The Race Director has the right to limit admission to any area used for tech inspections - 5.4.13 During post race inspection, the effects of normal wear and race distortion or damage should be taken into consideration.
-For post-race inspections, a "cooling-off" period of no more than 10 minutes may be allowed to eliminate any temperature effects on sizes, capacities, etc.

-5.4.14 Handout Motor Rules:
+For post-race inspections, a "cooling-off" period of no more than 10 minutes may be allowed to eliminate any temperature effects on sizes, capacities, etc. - 5.4.14 Handout Motor rules (see section 12.
+ROAR uses stated product rules as found in National Guidelines.)